focolab/minimo/README.md

 |:--:|
 | *minimo data/metadata uploader* |

 Once uploaded, metadata and data can be accessed through the app's embedded browsers.
-The metadata browser for a fresh instance with only two entries is shown below.
+The metadata browser for a fresh instance with only four entries is shown below.

 | ![minimo metadata browser](https://github.com/Borchardt/image_hosting/blob/master/foco_db_metadata_browser.png?raw=true) |
 |:--:|